New on the blogHave a look at my latest posts

 The dining table · my favourite spot

-More from this photo
+More from this picture

 The chairs, the tulips, the stories

-In the photo you can see
+In the picture you’ll see

-• Wicker chairs · classified ads, various sellers
+• Wicker chairs · classifieds, various sellers

-• Sage checked cushions · GreenGate
+• Sage check cushions · GreenGate

 • Floral cushions · GreenGate, “Mary”